MA, BFA (Concordia)

 Faculty Associate at the Institute for Gender, Race, Sexuality and Social Justice

-Erin Silver is a historian of queer and feminist art, visual culture, performance, and activism.
-She obtained a PhD in Art History and Gender and Women’s studies from McGill University in 2013, and has taught at the University of Southern California, the University of Guelph, the University of Toronto, OCAD University, and Concordia University.
-She is the co-editor (with Amelia Jones) of Otherwise: Imagining Queer Feminist Art Histories (Manchester University Press, 2016), co-editor (with taisha paggett) of the winter 2017 issue of C Magazine, “Force,” on intersectional feminisms and movement culture, and author of the forthcoming Suzy Lake: Life & Work (Art Canada Institute, 2020).
-In 2016-2017, she was the Horizon Postdoctoral Fellow in the Histories of Photography in Canada at Concordia University.
-She has curated exhibitions at the FOFA Gallery (Concordia University, Montreal), the Canadian Lesbian and Gay Archives (Toronto), and the Doris McCarthy Gallery (University of Toronto Scarborough).
+Erin Silver specializes in contemporary Canadian art and queer and feminist art, visual culture, performance, and activism.
+She is the author of Taking Place: Building Histories of Queer and Feminist Art in North America (Manchester University Press, 2023) and Suzy Lake: Life & Work (Art Canada Institute, 2021), and co-editor (with Amelia Jones) of Otherwise: Imagining Queer Feminist Art Histories (Manchester University Press, 2016) and (with taisha paggett) the winter 2017 issue of C Magazine, “Force,” on intersectional feminisms and movement culture.
+She has curated exhibitions at the FOFA Gallery (Concordia University, Montreal), the ArQuives (Toronto), and the Doris McCarthy Gallery (University of Toronto Scarborough).
 Silver’s writing has appeared in C Magazine, CAA Reviews, Canadian Art, Ciel Variable, Prefix Photo, Fuse Magazine, Momus, Performance Matters, Visual Resources, and in the volume Narratives Unfolding: National Art Histories in an Unfinished World (ed.
 Martha Langford, McGill-Queen’s University Press, 2017), as well as in various exhibition catalogues in the areas of Canadian photography and queer and feminist art.
-She is an editor of RACAR (Revue d’art canadienne / Canadian Art Review) and sits on the editorial advisory committee of C Magazine.
-Her current book project explores understandings of “support” as not only a structural concept, but also a subject position, and the particular implications of this double-meaning for queer and BIPOC artists in making exhibitions and negotiating gallery space.
+She is an editor of RACAR (Revue d’art canadienne / Canadian Art Review) and currently serves as President of the Universities Art Association of Canada.

 Canadian art, modern and contemporary art, queer and feminist art, the visual culture of activism, performance and movement studies